nodesource/nsolid/doc/internal/design/smart-logging.md

 ## 2. Core Architecture
 The solution combines an efficient C++ in-memory ring buffer with Node.js `AsyncLocalStorage` (ALS) to group logs by their execution context (e.g., an HTTP request).

-### 2.1 Log Interception
+### 2.1 Log Interception Strategies
-- **Monkey-patching or Core Hooks:** Intercept standard streams (`process.stdout`/`process.stderr`) or hook directly into popular logging frameworks (Pino, Winston) at the `lib/` layer.
+N|Solid employs two main strategies to intercept logs from popular user-land libraries (Pino, Winston) without requiring users to modify their application code:

+1. **Native `diagnostics_channel` Integration (Pino v9.1+):**
+   - For modern logging libraries that publish to Node's native `diagnostics_channel`, N|Solid simply subscribes to those channels (e.g., `tracing:pino_asJson:end`).
+   - This provides the finalized log string as well as the raw arguments and severity, allowing us to capture the exact output with zero monkey-patching.

+2. **CommonJS Loader Interception (Winston & Older Pino):**
+   - For libraries that do not use `diagnostics_channel`, N|Solid intercepts the module at load time via `Module.prototype.load` in `lib/internal/modules/cjs/loader.js`.
+   - **Winston:** We intercept `winston.createLogger` to automatically inject an invisible, N|Solid-specific Transport into the logger instance.
+This avoids fragile prototype patching while still intercepting all logs cleanly.
+   - **Pino (< 9.1):** We wrap the `pino.write` Symbol method on the exported prototype.
+   - *Note on ESM:* Because Winston and Pino are published as CJS modules, Node's internal ESM translator routes their loading through the CJS loader.
+This means the CJS loader hook successfully intercepts them even for users writing pure ESM (`import winston from 'winston'`).

-- **Serialization Bypass:** Prevent the logger from immediately stringifying or formatting the log if it is destined for the buffer, saving CPU cycles on discarded logs.
+3. **Serialization Bypass:** Prevent the logger from immediately stringifying or formatting the log if it is destined for the buffer, saving CPU cycles on discarded logs.

 ### 2.2 Context Tracking
 - Use `AsyncLocalStorage` to assign a unique, lightweight execution ID to incoming requests or transactions.